The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 So, pay attention, world.
 The findings that emerge from here in the coming weeks and months will have critical implications for you, too.

-As of Monday, almost 6.6 million people in the United Kingdom had received the first of two doses of a coronavirus vaccine — either from Pfizer-BioNTech or the homegrown Oxford-AstraZeneca jab — and 470,000 others have gotten the second booster shot, according to the government’s daily summary.
+As of Tuesday, more than 6.8 million people in the United Kingdom had received the first of two doses of a coronavirus vaccine — either from Pfizer-BioNTech or the homegrown Oxford-AstraZeneca jab — and 472,000 others have gotten the second booster shot, according to the government’s daily summary.
 That’s more inoculations per capita than the United States or any other country in Europe.
 (Moderna is authorized here, too, but won’t arrive until March.)

-At the same time, Britain is fast approaching 100,000 dead, and on many days, it records the highest per capita death toll from the coronavirus on the planet, as it desperately tries to keep its hospitals from being overwhelmed.
+At the same time, Britain has surpassed 100,000 dead, and on many days, it records the highest per capita death toll from the coronavirus on the planet, as it desperately tries to keep its hospitals from being overwhelmed.

+Asked by a reporter what went so wrong, Prime Minister Boris Johnson said at a Tuesday evening news briefing: “I’m deeply sorry for every life that has been lost, and, of course, as prime minister, I take full responsibility for everything the government has done.
+What I can tell you is that we truly did everything we could and continue to do everything that we can.”

 The entire country is now in its third week of its third national shutdown, with no idea when strict stay-at-home orders and school closures will be eased — and by how much.